Elizabeth Poston

-Elizabeth Poston (24 October 1905 – 18 March 1987) was an English composer, pianist and writer.
+Elizabeth Poston (24 October 1905 – 18 March 1987) was an English composer, pianist, organist, and writer.

 Early life and career

 Plaque designed by Bob Duvivier at Rooks Nest, the former home which was the inspiration for Howards End in E M Forster's novel.

 Poston was born in Highfield House in Pin Green, which is now the site of Hampson Park in Stevenage.
 In 1914 she moved with her mother, Clementine Poston, to nearby Rooks Nest House where E. M. Forster had lived as a child.
 Poston and Forster subsequently became good friends.
-After attending Queen Margaret's School, York and studying with pianist Harold Samuel, she attended the Royal Academy of Music (RAM) in London, where both Peter Warlock and Ralph Vaughan Williams encouraged her talents and where she studied composition with Julius Harrison.
+After attending Queen Margaret's School, York and studying piano with Harold Samuel and organ with Sir Stanley Marchant, she attended the Royal Academy of Music (RAM) in London, where both Peter Warlock and Ralph Vaughan Williams encouraged her talents and where she studied composition with Julius Harrison.
 She won a prize from the RAM for her one movement Violin Sonata, which was subsequently broadcast by the BBC on 9 July 1928, with Antonio Brosa as soloist and Victor Hely-Hutchinson piano.

 When she graduated from the RAM in 1925 seven of her songs were published, and in 1928 she published five more.
-Poston went abroad between 1930 and 1939, where she studied architecture and collected folksongs.
+Poston went abroad between 1930 and 1939, where she studied architecture and collected folksongs in Central Europe.
 She was also a respected performer, premiering Walter Leigh’s Concertino for harpsichord and strings in 1934.

 Wartime and the BBC

 When she returned to England at the beginning of World War II Poston joined the BBC and became director of music in the European Service.
-During the war she is said to have carried out secretive work as an agent; at the BBC she apparently used gramophone records to send coded messages to allies in Europe.
-During the war she also played the piano at the National Gallery lunchtime concerts organised by Myra Hess.
+During the war she is said to have carried out secretive work as an agent, using contacts she had made over her past decade of travel.
+At the BBC she apparently used gramophone records to send coded messages to allies in Europe.
+Poston's discussion with Julius Harrison, composer of Bredon Hill which is "witness to the eternal spirit of England", was aired by the BBC in 1942.
+She also played the piano at the National Gallery lunchtime concerts organised by Myra Hess.

 Poston left the BBC briefly in 1945, but returned in 1946 at the invitation of Douglas Cleverdon to advise on the creation of the BBC Third Programme.
 She subsequently became one of the youngest composers to be represented on the network at its opening, with her incidental music for John Milton's Comus.